-Your vehicle’s wheel bearings are designed to allow your wheels to turn, with as little friction as possible, independently of your vehicle’s hub.
-Whilst most bearings are designed to last for thousands and thousands of miles.
+Your vehicle’s wheel bearings are designed to allow your wheels to turn independently of your vehicle’s hub and with as little friction as possible.
+Most bearings are designed to last for thousands and thousands of miles.

 What Does a Bad Wheel Bearing Sound Like?

-A noisy wheel bearing makes a growling or squealing noise when you drive at high speeds.
-It will be especially noticeable if it gets louder or quieter when you turn slightly left or right.
+A bad wheel bearing makes a growling or squealing noise when you drive at high speeds.
+It will be especially noticeable if it gets louder or quieter when you turn slightly to the left or right.

 For instance, if the bearing has lost its grease and is now being run dry, you can expect to hear a metallic grinding noise from the affected wheel.

-If, however, the bearing has developed an excessive amount of play, it will tend to give off a low-sounding rumble noise and the affected wheel is rotating.
+If, however, the bearing has developed an excessive amount of play, it will tend to give off a low-sounding rumble noise while the affected wheel is rotating.

-The outside of the housing can sometimes become loose inside the hub and can be spinning along with the inner part of the bearing.
+The outside of the housing can sometimes become loose inside the hub and spin along with the inner part of the bearing.
 This rubbing of the outer bearing race against the inside of the hub will give off a higher-pitched scraping noise as the two surfaces are forced to rub against one another.

 Your wheel bearing’s grease is truly one of the most vital aspects of ensuring that your wheel bearing will last for as long as possible.
 As long as the bearing is greased, you’ll be preventing excessive heat and resistance build-up, which will also prevent the metal from distorting.